100th Training Division

 It was originally activated in mid-1918, too late to join the fighting in World War I. The division is best known for its exploits during World War II as the 100th Infantry Division.
 Fighting in the European Theater, the division advanced through France and Germany through the end of the war, fending off heavy German counterattacks along the way.
-World War II would be the only war the division would see active combat in before taking on its role as a training unit.
+World War II would be the only war the division would see active combat in before taking on a role as a training unit.

 History

 World War I

-The 100th Division was constituted on 12 July 1918 in the National Army.
-It was organized in October of that year at Camp Bowie, Texas.
-It was assigned the 199th Infantry Brigade commanding the 397th Infantry Regiment, the 398th Infantry Regiment and the 200th Infantry Brigade, commanding the 399th Infantry Regiment and the 400th Infantry Regiment.
-Each brigade commanded around 8,000 soldiers.
+On 23 July 1918, the War Department directed the organization of the 100th Division at Camp Bowie, Texas.
+Plans called for the division to include a headquarters, headquarters troop, the 199th Infantry Brigade (397th and 398th Infantry Regiments and 374th Machine Gun Battalion), 200th Infantry Brigade (399th and 400th Infantry Regiments and 375th Machine Gun Battalion), 373rd Machine Gun Battalion, 175th Field Artillery Brigade (373rd-375th Field Artillery Regiments and 25th Trench Mortar Battery), 325th Engineers, 625th Field Signal Battalion, and 325th Train Headquarters and Military Police (Ammunition, Engineer, Sanitary, and Supply Trains).
+It was intended that the 199th Infantry Brigade would be organized in France from the 56th and 57th Pioneer Infantry Regiments.

-The division then began preparations to deploy to Europe and join the American Expeditionary Force in combating the Central Powers.
-Before the division could deploy, though, World War I ended on 11 November 1918, Armistice Day.
-The 100th Division then began demobilizing as part of the post-war drawdown of the U.S. Army.
-It would remain on the U.S. Army's rolls until 26 July 1919, when the last units demobilized at Camp Zachary Taylor, Kentucky.
+The 25th Trench Mortar Battery was formed at Camp Stanley, Texas, in August 1918 and was assigned to the 175th Field Artillery Brigade, but never ended up joining.
+The organization of the division began in October with the appointment of Colonel William L. Reed as division chief of staff, but organization never progressed beyond the assignment of the division staff and preliminary preparations for the receipt of Selective Service men.
+After the Armistice of 11 November 1918, the 100th Division was ordered demobilized on 30 November 1918.